regulatorystudies/Reg-Stats/data/cumulative_es_rules/README.md

 ## Update Instructions

-The cumulative economically significant rules data are on a monthly basis and should be updated **once a month**.
+The cumulative economically significant rules data are on a monthly frequency and should be updated **once a month**.
 Use either the automated process (preferred) or the manual process below to update the dataset.

 *Note: We rely on the Federal Register for the data starting the Biden administration and Reginfo.gov for all the prior administrations.
-This is because there is a data update lag in Published Date on Reginfo.gov, which makes the data for recent years incomplete on Reginfo.gov.*
+This is because there is a data update lag in the Published Date on Reginfo.gov, which makes the data for recent years incomplete on Reginfo.gov.*

 ### Automated Process